-[Section 16 inserted by No. 32 of 2016 s.
+[Section 16 inserted: No. 32 of 2016 s.
 103.]

 17. Functions of Senate, its powers and duties

 (1) The governing body of the University shall be the Senate.

 (2) Subject to the provisions of this Act, the Senate —

 (a) shall have the entire control and management of the affairs and concerns of the University and may act in all matters concerning the University in the manner which to it appears most likely to promote the objects and interests of the University;